Solid midrange and treble

 The Bose SoundLink Color II has an optional “Party Mode” (page 25).
 Sadly, no, this doesn’t mean that John Travolta—circa 1977’s Saturday Night Fever—can be summoned at-will, but it does double volume output while offering flexible placement options.
 Additionally, the app automatically updates the unit’s firmware (Ed. note: This works with other products, such as the SoundSport Free.)
 Though Bluetooth codec support isn’t explicitly stated, latency issues are virtually non-existent.
 Now you can laze around, endlessly watching YouTube videos without being forced to lip-read.

 Don’t want to talk to friends, that’s okay.
-Talk to Alexa instead.
+Talk to Siri instead.

-Virtual assistant-access is compatible with Siri, Google, and Alexa.
+Virtual assistant-access is compatible with Siri and Google.
 By depressing the multi-function button for two seconds, the respective assistant is ready to answer all of your ridiculous and revealing questions.
 The microphone is appropriately placed on the top panel and easily picks up voice commands.
 If only it iterated responses just as well.

 All that you really need to know is that the Bose SoundLink Color II can take more than a few splashes, but don’t try to skip it like a rock.
 You’ll be left with a water-logged paperweight.